Ticker

 5. Exercise regularly for a strong digestive system

-Exercises increase the blood flow to the muscles of the digestive system, which massage the food along the digestive tract, known as peristalsis.
-This process causes them to work more quickly and more effectively.
+Exercises increase the blood flow to the muscles of the digestive system, which massage the food and gently push along the digestive tract.
+This process, known as peristalsis, helps the food to get digested more quickly and more effectively.

-A recent study revealed that exercise not only improved the digestive symptoms in patients with IBS (irritable bowel syndrome) but also improved their overall quality of life.
-Regular exercising also reduces the risk of colon cancer, relieves constipation, and prevents gall stones.
+A recent study revealed that exercises not only improve the symptoms in patients with IBS (irritable bowel syndrome) but also improve their overall quality of life.
+Regular exercise also reduces the risk of colon cancer, relieves constipation, and prevents gall stones.

-Sit-ups or crunches, core exercises, and walking are the best exercises for healthy digestion.
-Core muscles and muscles in the abdomen strengthen the bowel movement and intestines.
-They also help to prevent digestive issues such as gas or bloating.
-Brisk walking, cycling, yoga, breathing exercises, etc. also help with good digestive health.
-Massaging the abdominal area regularly with oil or herbal lotion improves digestion and circulation.
+Sit-ups or crunches, core exercises, and walking are the best exercises for maintaining a healthy digestive system.
+Core muscles and muscles in the abdomen strengthen the bowel movements and intestines.
+They also help in preventing digestive issues such as gas or bloating.
+Brisk walking, cycling, yoga, breathing exercises, etc. also could help with good digestive health.
+Massaging may help in promoting comfort and in supporting normal bowel movements in some individuals.

 6. Have adequate rest and sleep